projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 section, we'll focus on two major components:

 * one is the basic idea of
-  secure world and unsecure world isolation (so called one-vm, two-worlds),
+  secure world and insecure world isolation (so called one-vm, two-worlds),
 * the other one is the secure storage virtualization in ACRN.